-Link back to your own posts in your blog content or in any guest posts you write to drive more traffic back to your website, and even include external links to non-competitor, authoritative websites to boost your SEO score.
+Link back to posts in your blog content or in any guest posts you write to drive more traffic back to your website and even include external links to non-competitor, authoritative websites to boost your SEO score.

 Read up on current SEO trends like voice search marketing, mobile-first website indexing, and blockchain so you’ll always stay a few steps ahead of your competitors.